Data cleanse techniques outlined below.

 The resulting output is tiny particles of shredded material, the exact size of which depends on the ability of the shredder.
 It is recommended that shred sizes for SSDs be smaller than ten millimeters to make sure the ships are destroyed.

 Even though punching SSDs is also a physical process, it is the one that varies somewhat to hard drive shredding.
 Drives are put in machinery containing a press that punches pins into the hard drive, and the chips contained within them, destroying the stored data.
 After punching, the entire memory chips are annihilated in that process and the drive is littered with holes.

 Since the data is stored electronically on a solid-state drive, degaussing will not erase the data stored on SSDs (Solid State Drives).
 It is an efficient technique to remove the data stored on magnetic tapes on open reels or cassettes, floppy disks or HDDs since the data is stored using layers of magnetic fields, disrupted and eliminated by degaussing.

 Alternate fields of strong magnetic amplitude are applied by a degausser, which takes away the magnetic properties of the drive or arranges the magnetic data pattern again, irrecoverably eliminating the data.

-To make sure the regulatory compliance and secure data destruction on SSDs (solid state drives), both punching and shredding can effectively meet the data sanitization compliance required, while degaussing can’t.
+To ensure regulatory compliance and a secure data cleanse or destruction on SSDs (solid-state drives), both punching and shredding can effectively meet the data sanitization compliance required, while degaussing can’t.

 However, both respective methods – shredding and punching – must be performed to the correct specification, to make sure the physical destruction of the chips within those hard drives and delivering complete peace of mind.